-100 percent of CoC-funded PSH units are chronic dedicated.
-This means that they should first be made available to a household that meets the chronically homeless definition.
-If there are no chronically homeless households choosing to occupy a particular PSH unit, it may then be rented to a non-chronically homeless household.
+One hundred percent of CoC-funded PSH units are chronically dedicated.
+This means they should first be made available to a household meeting the chronically homeless definition.
+If no chronically homeless households choose to occupy a particular PSH unit, it may be rented to a non-chronically homeless household.

-Each project participant should be assessed at least annually to determine whether they are able to move from PSH to other permanent housing without supports (either subsidized or market rate) in order to make PSH resources available for those with the greatest need for supported housing.
-If it is determined that it is feasible for a participant to exit from PSH, project staff should support them in this transition, including assistance with identifying alternative housing and connection to community supports.
-To support households transitioning from PSH, project staff are encouraged to assist participants in signing up for all appropriate subsidized housing waiting lists including: Housing Choice Vouchers, public housing, senior housing, and other privately-owned assisted housing.
+Each project participant should be assessed at least annually to determine whether they can move from PSH to other permanent housing without support (subsidized or market rate) to make PSH resources available for those with the greatest need for supported housing.
+If it is determined that it is feasible for a participant to exit from PSH, project staff should support them in this transition, including assistance with identifying alternative housing and connection to community support.
+To support households transitioning from PSH, project staff are encouraged to assist participants in signing up for all appropriate subsidized housing waiting lists, including Housing Choice Vouchers, public housing, senior housing, and other privately-owned assisted housing.